Contents: Removal ↡ Installation ↡

-Attention!
-If the valve control parts are to be used again, they must be installed in the same places.
-To avoid confusion, it is recommended to make an appropriate panel for their storage.
-The camshafts are dismantled upwards with the cylinder head installed.
+Caution!
+If the valve control parts are to be reused, they must be installed in the same locations.
+To avoid confusion, it is recommended to make a suitable panel for their storage.
+The camshafts are removed upwards with the cylinder head installed.

 2. Remove the front cover.

-4. Note: in this position (20°below TDC) it is possible to turn the camshafts with the control chain removed so that the valves do not come into contact with the piston base.
+4. Note: In this position (20° below TDC), the camshafts can be turned with the control chain removed so that the valves do not touch the piston base.

 5. Remove the cylinder head cover.